khrt/Raisin/README.md

         'PUT'
     };

-## desc
+### desc

-Can be applied to `resource` or any of HTTP method to add description for operation or for resource.
+Can be applied to `resource` or any of the HTTP method to add a description for an operation or for a resource.

     desc 'Some action';
     put sub { ... };